 3. Bake sourdough bread in a hot oven.
 As hot as your oven can go.
 Think of all those lovely wood-fired pizzas in Italy.
 It’s really the only way to make a deliciously brown loaf.

-4. Keep the bread covered for the first 30 minutes of baking to provide an even heat all around the bread and to keep the bread from crusting during the initial cooking.
+4. Keep the bread covered for the first 30 minutes of baking to provide an even heat and to keep the bread from crusting during the initial cooking.
 A cast iron dutch oven is ideal.
 It can be preheated in the oven so the cold bread dough gets instant heat.

 Alternatively a glass casserole dish or a clay crock pot would also work.
 However, the dough in the casserole needs to start in a cold oven to prevent temperature shock from cracking the glass/clay dish, and you will likely need to cook for longer than the recommended time.